-Daniel in London, asks: “In Hebrews 8:12 it says God will remember our sins no more.
-However, in Matthew 12:36 it says we will have to give an account for every careless word spoken.
+Daniel in London asks, “In Hebrews 8:12 it says, “[God] will remember [our] sins no more.”
+However, in Matthew 12:36 it says, “People will give account for every careless word they speak.”
 If God remembers our sins no more, why do we have to give an account?
-Pastor John, how do we recon-cile these seemingly contradictory verses?”
+Pastor John, how do we reconcile these seemingly contradictory verses?”

 So God is God.
 He is omniscient.
 He knows everything past, present, and future.
-But the not remember-ing is a not calling to mind for our destruction and a not calling to mind for anything except what we weren’t good for us.
+But the not remembering is a not calling to mind for our destruction and a not calling to mind for anything except what would work good for us.